Huangguoshu Waterfall

-Huangguoshu Waterfall (黃果樹瀑布 (黄果树瀑布, Huáng Guǒshù Pùbù, Huang-kuo-shu p'u-pu, Yellow-Fruit Tree Waterfalls)), is one of the largest waterfalls in China and East Asia located on the Liuzhi River in Anshun, Guizhou province.
+Huangguoshu Waterfall (黃果樹瀑布 (黄果树瀑布, Huáng Guǒshù Pùbù, Huang-kuo-shu p'u-pu, Yellow-Fruit Tree Waterfalls)) is the largest waterfall in China and one of the largest waterfalls in East Asia.
+It is located on the Liuzhi River in Anshun, Guizhou province.
 It is 77.8 m high and 101 m wide.
 The main waterfall, at 67 m high and 83.3 m wide, is the biggest waterfall in Asia.

 Tourism

 Known as the Huangguoshu Waterfall National Park, it is 45 km southwest of Anshun City.
 Together with minor waterfalls, the charms of the waterfall is a natural tourist draw, classified as a AAAAA scenic area by the China National Tourism Administration.

-Huangguoshu Waterfall's point of view changes depending on the location of the viewer.
+Huangguoshu Waterfall may be seen from a number of vantage points.
 One viewing spot is Waterfall-Viewing Pavilion (Guan Bao ting), where the waterfall can be seen from a distance.
 Another is Water-Viewing Stage (Guan Bao Ting), where the waterfall can be seen from a bird's-eye view.
 The third is Waterfall-Viewing Stage (Guan Bao Tai) in which visitors raise their heads to see the scene.

 There is a special line of buses servicing Huangguoshu Waterfall, the Dragon's Palace at Guiyang, and Anshun railway stations.